iterative/dvc.org/content/docs/user-guide/pipelines/index.md

 distinctive features over other build tools like  `make`.
 </admon>

-The second type of dependencies is _hyperparameters._ The hyperparameters are values in YAML, JSON or Python files that affect stage commands in some way.
+The second type of dependency is _hyperparameters._ The hyperparameters are values in YAML, JSON or Python files that affect stage commands in some way.
 For example, if you have a `train.py` script to build deep learning model, it can read certain parameters from such a file to change training attributes.
 DVC can keep track of these dependencies as separate dependencies.
 If you have multiple parameters in `params.yaml` file that changes behavior of multiple stages, when you change a certain parameter, only the dependent stages are invalidated and rerun.
-This is much more granular than making the whole of `params.yaml` as a file dependency.
+This is more granular than making the whole of `params.yaml` as a file dependency.

-Another kind of dependency is _URL dependencies._ Instead of files that reside in local disk, you can `dvc import-url` a dependency from the web.
+Another kind of dependency is _URL dependency._ Instead of files that reside in local disk, you can `dvc import-url` a dependency from the web.
 DVC will check whether the contents of this URL changed, and invalidate the dependent stage if so.

 File and directory stages are defined using `--deps / -d` option of `dvc stage add`: